Fly Fishing Montana

 - Meals, beverages, and services not mentioned in the program.

-- Please contact Dr. Raymond Poff via e-mail email@example.com to gain access to the application.
+- Please contact Dr. Raymond Poff via e-mail firstname.lastname@example.org to gain access to the application when it is available.

 Please contact Dr. Raymond Poff via e-mail email@example.com for any additional details about this program.

-We are pleased to continue our long-term relationship with Russell Parks (#9928 licensed Montana Outfitter) Missoula Fly Fishing Outfitters, LLC.
+We are pleased to continue our long-term working relationship with Russell Parks (#9928 licensed Montana Outfitter) Missoula Fly Fishing Outfitters, LLC.
 Russell has provided our guiding services since 2011.
-We are also happy to continue working with the Missoulian Angler fly shop in Missoula, MT; Missoula's oldest fly shop.
+We are also happy to continue supporting the Missoulian Angler fly shop in Missoula, MT; Missoula's oldest fly shop.